Check out the first chapter below

 “Lord Darensby looks a treat, doesn’t he?” giggled Denise into Isabel’s ear as she led her across the room.
 “He’s been eyeing you this evening.”

 “The only thing that man has been eyeing is my father’s accounts,” said Isabel matter-of-factly.
 Her foot slipped a little, and Isabel stumbled.
 She clung tightly to Denise’s supporting arm in a vain hope that no one had seen.
-Unfortunately, that was not the way things worked in the upper crust of Atlanta.
-One misstep, one blush, one wrong slip of the tongue, and you were under scrutiny for a week or more.
+Unfortunately, that was not the way things worked in the upper crust of England.
+One slip, one blush, one wrong slip of the tongue and you were under scrutiny for a week or more.

 It had been the latter for Isabel.
-Since her feet had gone numb and her knees had grown weak she had been under the constant eye of the Georgian society, it had even been in the newspapers the first time she had fallen.
+Since her feet had gone numb and her knees had grown weak she had been under the constant eye of the London society.
+It had even been in the papers the first time she had fallen.
 The local gossip column had put up a week’s worth of headlines speculating on her ill health.

 “Would you like to sit down, Miss?
 Before we go to the tables?”
 Denise was clearly concerned about her momentary lapse in stability.
 Her round blue eyes caught Isabel’s as she steadied herself and began to move forward once more.

 “Don’t talk rubbish,” growled Isabel, practically charging out of the ballroom and into the large hallway that led to the banquet hall.
 The bell-shaped cage around her midriff impeded her chosen speed and she nearly stumbled again, although, thankfully, there was no one around to see this time.

 “You must rest, Miss,” said Denise, rushing after her in a nervous flutter.
 “Your father said that if you were to be allowed to attend the gathering, that you must refrain from exerting yourself in any way.”